Hopac/Hopac/Benchmarks/Fibonacci/README.md

-﻿This benchmark is inspired by the parallel Fibonacci function used traditionally as a Cilk programming example.
+This benchmark is inspired by the parallel Fibonacci function used traditionally as a Cilk programming example.
 See [The Implementation of the Cilk-5 Multithreaded Language](http://supertech.csail.mit.edu/papers/cilk5.pdf) for a representative example.
 Basically, the naive, recursive, exponential